alefore/weblog/software-correctness.md

 This makes graceful degradation particularly important.

+### Make the Environment Resilient

+The environment in which a system operates is part of the system.
+This includes things like the social context in which it is built, released, used, and maintained.
+Optimizing the environment to be more resilient towards failures in the system (reduce the effect of errors) can be a great way to increase the robustness of a system.

+This is because there's a point after which the cost of avoiding common errors grows very steeply.

 ### Isolate Components into Failure Domains

 Isolating components into separate failure domains that are managed